kruschid/typesafe-routes/docs/advanced-features/extend-string-location.md

 # Extending String Location

 The `$from` method creates paths based on an existing path string (such as `location.pathname`) in a typesafe manner.

+It's a convenient shortcut for reproducing paths from individual parameters because you can grab all the necessary information from a single string in one step.

-Example: Extending a path, such as `/groups/42` to `/groups/42/users/24` without compromising typesafety.
+Example: Building a new path, such as `/groups/42/users/24` based on another path `/groups/42`  without compromising typesafety.

 ``` ts
 import { createRoutes, int } from "typesafe-routes";